-In 2015-16 Jose Maria Condemi makes his Lyric Opera of Kansas City directorial debut with Carmen, and with Arizona Opera, directing Don Giovanni.
+In the summer of 2017, Jose Maria Condemi directs Carmen with Central City Opera, and Robert Xavier Rodríguez’ Frida with Cincinnati Opera.
+Mr. Condemi’s engagements in the 2015-16 season included his Lyric Opera of Kansas City directorial debut with Carmen, a return to Cincinnati Opera to direct Tosca, and a new production of Dead Man Walking for Indiana University.
 His 2014-15 engagements included directing Verdi’s Un ballo in maschera and Puccini’s Tosca, both for San Francisco Opera; Tosca in a return to Seattle Opera; Il trovatore in a re-engagement with Cincinnati Opera; Previn’s A Streetcar Named Desire for Kentucky Opera; and Rodriguez’ Frida in his debut with Michigan Opera Theatre.

 His 2013-14 engagements featured returns to Atlanta Opera to direct Il barbiere di Siviglia, to Florida Grand Opera to direct Tosca and Utah Opera to direct La traviata, his debut with Houston Grand Opera directing Aida, with Opera Theater of Saint Louis directing The Elixir of Love, and with New Orleans Opera directing Massenet’s Cendrillon.